SEPIA-Framework/sepia-docs/README.md

 `git clone https://github.com/SEPIA-Framework/sepia-assist-server.git`
 `git clone https://github.com/SEPIA-Framework/sepia-teach-server.git`

-* Import each repository in your IDE (e.g. [Eclipse](https://de.wikipedia.org/wiki/Eclipse_(IDE)) as Maven-Project.
-Then export the servers as executable JARs (use .../server/Start.java as main method).
+* Import each repository into your IDE (e.g. [Eclipse](https://de.wikipedia.org/wiki/Eclipse_(IDE)) as Maven-Project.
+Then export the servers as executable JARs manually (use .../server/Start.java as main method) or run `mvn install` for each repo in the same order as you cloned them (see above: core-tools, websocket, assist, teach).

-* Copy your executable JARs and the 'Xtensions' folder for each server to a new folder.
-Check out [these](https://github.com/SEPIA-Framework/sepia-installation-and-setup/tree/master/) examples for a base folder.
+* Copy your executable JARs, the 'libs' folder and the 'Xtensions' folder for each server to a new folder.
+Check out [these](https://github.com/SEPIA-Framework/sepia-installation-and-setup/tree/master/) examples for base folders.
 You will also find start, stop and other useful scripts to operate the server there.

 * Get [Elasticsearch](https://www.elastic.co/products/elasticsearch) 5.3.3. ([official zip-file](https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-5.3.3.zip)) and run it on port 20724 (or change the default port in the config-files of the SEPIA servers, e.g.: [this one](https://github.com/SEPIA-Framework/sepia-assist-server/blob/master/Xtensions/assist.properties) and [this one](https://github.com/SEPIA-Framework/sepia-teach-server/blob/master/Xtensions/teach.properties))